Agile-IoT/enforcer-yaml-spec/README.md

 **ServiceName:** name used to reach the container in the container network (internal docker or balena network).
-In the example spec in this repository, we have two sample container names, agile-core and agile-pap, in the top level hierarchy of the yml file.
+In the example spec in this repository, we have several sample container names, agile-core, agile-pap and whitelisted-service in the top level hierarchy of the yml file.

 **OperationId**: identifier for a single call from the swagger